parthspatel/CRISPR-Cas9-Excision-Therapy-Suitability/README.md

 Next, it will use the crisprtree module to emulate *Sp*Cas9 binding and determine which probes can bind to which DNA sequences.
 In order to determine patient suitability this information will be combinded with a microarray analysis.
 This analysis is still currently in development.

-The crisprtree python module has been developed by Dr. Will Dampier, to refrence my fork: [crisprtree](https://github.com/parthspatel/crisprtree)
+The crisprtree python module has been developed by Dr. Will Dampier's Lab.

-To learn more about the project, please refrence my webpage: [parthspatel.me](http://parthspatel.me/senior-design/)
+To learn more about the project, please refrence my webpage: [parthspatel.me](https://parthspatel.me/senior-design/)